 But - I thought I'd ask just in case: were these questions in fact asked?
 If so, is the data somehow available, or could it be made available?

-Updated by Rebecca Parsons 12 months ago
+Updated by Rebecca Parsons over 2 years ago

 - Status changed from New to Feedback